Buying a house for the first time can be overwhelming. Let me help you. Call me at 7073188829 and I'll give all the info you'll need to move forward.

 Let's talk about "escrow".
-To close the sale of a place, a neutral, third party (the escrow company) is brought into the picture to assure the transaction will close appropriately and on time.
-Escrow holders hold money for "safe-keeping" in an exchange between a buyer and seller.
-For example, in an Internet transaction, PayPal is the reliable third party that holds the buyer's payment, and then hands over the funds to the seller.
+To complete the sale of a home, a neutral, third party (the escrow company) is employed to assure the transaction will close correctly and on time.
+When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
+PayPal is a good way to picture an escrow company.

-Settling the last details like taking in funds, finishing forms, getting the documents for loans and liens, and assuring you get a clean title to the home in preparation of your purchase gets finalized are all parts of closing in which an escrow holder is useful.
+Tying up any loose ends like receiving funds, signing forms, securing the documents for loans and liens, and assuring you get a spotless title to the home before your purchase gets finalized are all part of the job of the escrow company.

-These are the legal forms that escrow companies usually compile:
+These are the legal forms that escrow agents usually look to collect:

 • Loan documents